 Wrens are tiny birds and their nesting box is quite small too: the base is just 4×5″, providing just enough room for the brood but snug enough to keep everyone warm.
 Wrens lay a whopping 5-9 eggs and incubate them for approximately two weeks before hatching.

 One common problem with generic nesting boxes is the size of the doorway.
-The opening on the wren nesting box is 1 1⁄4″.
+The opening on the wren nesting box is 1 1⁄4″ (one and one-quarter inch).
 Any smaller and the birds may be able to get in but not out (especially youngsters who grow quite large before fledging).
 Any larger and unwanted predators (including other birds) may get in and do harm.

 One other consideration is the wood.
 You want it untreated and free of harmful chemicals.
 Also, most lumber has a smooth side and a rough side.
 Place the rough side inside the box.
 This provides some grip for the wee birds to climb out.